MatteusLaurent/Project-Gym-Booking-Manager/Gym Booking Manager/Documentation/Software Requirement Specification.md

 A gym wants help with the creation of a booking management system for their business.
 Today, the gym offers various activities, including:

 - Group fitness session for plural participants, directed by a coach from the staff.
 - Individual workout session, reserving some equipment/space in advance.
+SPACE ÄR NOG RUM I DETTA FALL?
 - Individual workout session with a supervising personal trainer.
+INNEBÄR DETTA ATT MAN OCKSÅ BOKAR UTRUSTNING?
 - Consultation with a personal trainer.
+DETTA INNEBÄR INTE TRÄNING, DVS HÄR BOKAS KANSKE INTE NGN UTRUSTNING/SPACES?

  However, operation and audit is a messy affair with current protocols.
 They want a new system to reduce overhead in daily operation, which should speed up business and simplify the management system training for new staff.
 ***